renandeandradevaz/terraform-kubernetes/README.md

 To verify if the logs are going to kibana, you have to do that:

-Get the kibana of the kibana pod:
+Get the name of the kibana pod:
 ```
 kubectl get pods -n kube-system
 ```